 In the tenth century, Mathilda of Ringelheim became a queen, and later a saint.

-Not surprisingly, it was among the many Norman names adopted in England.
+No surprise that Matilda became one of the many Norman names adopted in England.

 For centuries, the two names were interchangeable.

-And then there’s the spirited, vivacious – and 79 years young – Maude of enduring 1971 dark comedy Harold and Maude.
+- There’s the spirited, vivacious – and 79 years young – Maude of enduring 1971 dark comedy Harold and Maude.
 In this case, Maude is short for Marjorie.

 Do you think Maud is due for a comeback?
 Do you prefer Maud or Maude – or maybe Matilda?